 Best Mushroom for Parkinson's Disease

-Currently, no medications can entirely stop Parkinson’s disease (PD).
+Currently, no medications can entirely stop Parkinson’s disease.
 This disorder results from the neurons in your brain that produce dopamine being slowly destroyed.
 Dopamine is a chemical neurotransmitter that helps with movement and coordination in your body.

 Without this dopamine, you start to experience tremors, rigid muscles, slow movement, and poor balance.
 The effects of this disease can be devastating to someone’s life.
-Some people with PD may end up having to retire from work early or even have trouble taking care of themselves at home.
+Some people with Parkinson’s disease may end up having to retire from work early or even have trouble taking care of themselves at home.

 While scientists have not yet been able to pinpoint exactly why some people develop Parkinson’s and others do not, they have started to see a connection between the use of pesticides and other toxins and the development of this disease.
 Another factor is genetics, as people with a family history of Parkinson’s disease are more likely to develop it.

-Fortunately, nature has some great mushrooms that can help us combat Parkinson’s disease and some of its symptoms.
+Fortunately, nature has some great mushrooms that may help us combat Parkinson’s disease and some of its symptoms.

 If you're like most people, you've probably never heard of the Ganoderma mushroom.
 But this "medicinal mushroom" could be your best defense against Parkinson's disease.